 While the film presents a bucolic and idealized view of the Old South, there’s plenty of sadness, if you care to look for it.
 Johnny’s friendship with a black boy his own age is presented in a sweet, uncomplicated fashion, but look deeper.
 When the boy, Toby (Glenn Leedy), comes into Johnny’s room in the morning before a day of playing together, the first thing he does is pour water into the basin on top of Johnny’s bureau.
 Also, when Johnny runs off, Toby is viciously scolded by the older black servants in Johnny’s family, because it was Toby’s job to care for Johnny.
 Johnny is still the master and Toby is still the servant, and it’s doubtful that the two would have been able to remain friends into adolescence.

 There’s also a running conflict between Johnny and two poor white boys who want to drown the puppy that Johnny got from them.
 While Uncle Remus scolds the two boys and runs them off when they bully Johnny, his authority only goes so far.
-When Johnny’s mother orders him to give back the puppy, Remus’s impotent rage at his inability to do anything is truly heartbreaking.
+When Johnny’s mother orders him to give back the puppy, Remus’s impotent rage is truly heartbreaking.

 It’s hard to enjoy the third cartoon segment if you’re preoccupied with wondering whether or not the bad boys drowned that puppy.
 And while the puppy shows up for the final sequence of the film, the whole thing has a sense of unreality about it, since all the cartoon characters show up to interact with the happy children and Uncle Remus, who rubs his eyes ’cause he can’t hardly believe what he’s seeing!
 Br’er Rabbit right there?
 Yes indeed.